apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 The collection of end-to-end browser tests based on Puppeteer continue to grow to add additional scenarios.
 At this point, there are approximately `230` test scenarios and we'll continue to add more in the coming releases.

+### OpenID Connect JMeter Script

+A new [JMeter test script](../high_availability/Performance-Testing-JMeter.html) is now available to support running load tests for a CAS server acting as an OpenID Connect provider.

 ## Other Stuff